nock/nock/README.md

 ## Scope filtering

-You can filter the scope (protocol, domain and port through) of a nock through a function.
-This filtering functions is defined at the moment of defining the nock's scope through its optional `options` parameters:
+You can filter the scope (protocol, domain or port) of nock through a function.
+The filtering function is accepted at the `filteringScope` field of the `options` argument.

-This can be useful, for instance, if you have a node module that randomly changes subdomains to which it sends requests (e.g. Dropbox node module is like that)
+This can be useful if you have a node module that randomly changes subdomains to which it sends requests, e.g., the Dropbox node module behaves like this.

 ```js
 var scope = nock('https://api.dropbox.com', {